ddnexus/pagy/docs/toolbox/paginators/elasticsearch_rails.md

 +++ Passive mode

-!!! success You search and paginate
+!!!success You search and paginate

 Pagy creates its object out of your result.
 !!!